saltyNoodles/apollo-server-filesystem/README.md

 5. `yarn start --dropbox` or `npm run start --dropbox` to start the development server

+For more information on using the Dropbox API, check out the [Dropbox API Docs](https://www.dropbox.com/developers/documentation/http/overview)

 ### Prerequisites

 To run the project locally, you need a few things already installed on your machine.